Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 In turn these holonomies can be expressed in terms of $\cX_A, \cX_B, \cX_1, \dots, \cX_4$.
 Doing this we obtain

-As a check, the consecutive product of shear coordinates on the edges ending at the $p$th puncture should be equal to $\cX_p^2$.
+As a check, the consecutive product of shear coordinates on the edges ending at the $p$th puncture is equal to $\cX_p^2$.

 If we attempt to invert the relations~(\ref{eq:ZrelX4ptsphere}) to find the abelian holonomies ($\cX$'s) in terms of the $\cZ$'s, we find that the $\cX$'s involve square roots in the $\cZ$'s.
-This is consistent with the fact that the complex shear coordinates $\cZ$ do not completely determine a $\cW$-framed $SL(2)$ representation, only its projection to $PSL(2)$.
-In contrast, the $\cX$'s really do determine the full $\cW$-framed $SL(2)$ representation.
+This is consistent with the fact that the Fock-Goncharov coordinates $\cZ$ do not completely determine an $SL(2)$-representation, only its projection to $PSL(2)$.
+In contrast, the $\cX$'s really do determine the $SL(2)$-representation.

 Rather than comparing only the gauge invariant quantities ($\cX$'s and $\cZ$'s) we can also go a bit further and compare the actual $SL(2)$ parallel transport matrices which we obtain by nonabelianization (depending on $\cX$'s) to the ones given in the Fock prescription (depending on $\cZ$'s).
 This prescription was given in \cite{Fock97} (see also Appendix A of \cite{Gaiotto:2009hg}).
 Let us briefly review it.